robbinjohansson/haywire-grav/README.md

 Copy the contents of `_demo/pages/` into your `user/pages/` folder for a quick demo content of your site.

-[This](http://haywire.me/haywire-grav-demo/) is what is should look like with a fresh install.

 ### Gulp

 Compile assets => `gulp`